codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/debugging-pipelines.md

 ## Entering the debugger mode

 There are threes ways to enter the debugging mode in a pipeline.
-You can activate the debugging toggle button when your run the pipeline:
+You can activate the debugging button when your run the pipeline:

 {%
   include image.html